jpmmsilva/modernjs-mfe-poc/README.md

 For issues and questions:

 1. Check the application-specific documentation
-2. Review the Modern.js and Garfish documentation
+2. Review the Modern.js and Module Federation documentation
 3. Check browser console for detailed error messages
 4. Verify all applications are running on correct ports
 5. Ensure proper integration between applications

 ---

-**Note**: This is a proof-of-concept demonstrating micro-frontend architecture.
+**Note**: This is a proof-of-concept demonstrating micro-frontend architecture using Module Federation.
 For production use, consider additional security, performance, and monitoring requirements.